gbv/wdmapper/README.md

 wdmapper [command] [source] [target]
 ~~~

-with `get` as default command.
+with `info` as default command.
 Source and target are Wikidata property given by
 any of

 * property id (e.g. "P214")